• Skip to primary navigation

 For other vegetables, I like to use a mix of bell peppers and hot chili peppers.
 I love colorful bell peppers, and am trying to eat more of them because they are also loaded with fiber, antioxidants, vitamins, and minerals.
 You can use any color bell peppers or hot chili peppers.
 These vegetables pair really well with the mild tasting lotus roots, adding slightly peppery flavors to the dish, while doubling the health benefits.

-Another vegetable I’d like to add to my stir-fries is mushrooms.
-I love earthy flavors of mushrooms!
-You can use any mushrooms to this dish.
-They add another dimension to the flavors of the dish, and are again highly nutritional!
+Another vegetable I like to add to my stir-fries is mushrooms.
+I love the earthy flavors of mushrooms!
+You can use any mushrooms for this dish.
+They add another dimension to the flavors of the dish and are again highly nutritional!

 DSC 1816 e1490673698906 - Stir-fried Lotus Root with Peppers and Mushrooms